chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/semantic-highlight-guide.md

 The `semanticTokenColors` value `"#ff0011"` shown above applies to both `type` and all it's subtypes, including `templateType`.

-Along with custom token types, extensions can define how these are mapped to TextMate scopes.
+Along with custom token types, 插件 can define how these are mapped to TextMate scopes.
 This is described in the [Custom Mappings](#custom-textmate-scope-mappings) section.
 Note that custom mapping rules are not automatically inherited from the super type.
 Instead, subtypes need to redefine the mapping, preferably to more specific scopes.

 ## Enablement of semantic highlighting

 Whether semantic tokens are computed and highlighted is decided by the setting `editor.semanticHighlighting.enabled`.
 It can have values `true`, `false`, and `configuredByTheme`.

 - `true` and `false` turn semantic highlighting on or off for all themes.
 - `configuredByTheme` is the default and lets each theme control whether semantic highlighting is enabled or not.
-All the themes that ship with VS Code (for example, the "Dark+" default) have semantic highlighting enabled by default.
+All the themes that ship with Baosky (for example, the "Dark+" default) have semantic highlighting enabled by default.

-Language extensions that depend on semantic tokens can override the default for their language in their `package.json`:
+Language 插件 that depend on semantic tokens can override the default for their language in their `package.json`:

 ```json
 {